gsayson/personal-site/README.md

 - one page

-I plan to add a blog to my site.
+I plan to add a blog to my site!